SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Now you can ddev restart, and your Redis queue should be running automatically in your local environment.

-Open the Redis CLI with the following command.
+Open the Redis CLI using the following command.

 ddev redis-cli

-Once you are in the container, you can enter monitor to see what activity is happening in Redis.
-Try navigating around your Craft control panel and keep an eye on the monitor window.
+Once in the container, you can enter monitor to see what activity is happening in Redis.
+Try navigating around your Craft control panel and watch the monitor window.
 You should see activity, which means your Redis setup is working as expected.
 Good luck!